 Now the question is what sort of Windows-powered tablet do you want.
-Are you looking for a tablet to use as an e-reader, a portable video player or perhaps even a sketchpad?
-Maybe a combination of the three will suffice.
+Are you looking for a tablet to use as an e-reader, a portable video player or perhaps even a sketchpad to grow your ideas?
 To help you decide, here's a rundown of the best Windows tablets that we've reviewed so far.

 1. Surface Pro 4